proguy18/elysium/README.md

 - Combat was incentivised by making the mobs able to drop items.

 ## References and external resources that you used.
-@All please add your references and other resources here.

 - Third person camera: https://sharpcoderblog.com/blog/third-person-camera-in-unity-3d